Last modified: July 28, 2022, 6:59 p.m.

 A fairly common and widespread species in Belgium.

 The adults fly in one generation a year; from mid April till June, with a peak during May.
-It's possible to see a small number of specimens during August, and it is not certain yet whether these individuals are part of a partial second generation or belong to a delayed first generation.
-They come to light.
+It's possible to see a small number of specimens during July and August, and it is not certain yet whether these individuals are part of a partial second generation or belong to a delayed first generation.